DeweQ/connect_four/README.md

-# connect_four
+# Connect four
+---
-A console-based game
+A console-based game.
+Part of The Odin Project's ruby course.